Future-Ordering/frontend-plugin-boilerplate/README.md

 6. See examples directory for examples

+7. **npm run build**, to build once and include manifest.json in dist.

 ## Serve plugins over HTTPS

 Some browser doesn't allow serving files from http.
 To enable HTTPS: